Teacher Accused of Grabbing Student by Neck over School Dance

 He wanted to get back the $30 he paid for the dance, but Fischer wouldn't return the money.

-“The first time I was like calmly asking him for my money and the second time, not the third time I asked him,” said Mutua.
+“The first time I was like calmly asking him for my money and the second time, no, the third time I asked him,” said Mutua.
 “I yelled at him, so he decided to lean forward and put his hands around my neck.”

 Mutua says Fischer grabbed him by the neck with both hands, choking him for a few seconds.